ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The amount of ephemeral storage for this jobrun.
 Use `Mi` for mebibytes or `Gi` for gibibytes.
 This value is optional.
 The default value is <code>500Mi</code>.
 </dd>
 <dt>`-i`, `--image`</dt>
 <dd>The name of the image used for this jobrun.
 The `--name` and the `--image` values are required, if you do not specify the `--job` value.
 For images in Docker Hub, you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
-This value overrides any `--image` value that is assigned in the job definition.
 This value is optional.
 </dd>
 <dt>`-j`, `--job`</dt>
 <dd>The name of the job configuration.
 View job configurations with the `job list` command.
 This value is optional.